JibbSmart/JoyShockMapper/README.md

 L+R = Q    # Ultimate Ability
 ```

-To enable a simultaneous binding, both buttons need to be pressed within a very short time from eachother.
+To enable a simultaneous binding, both buttons need to be pressed within a very short time of each other.
 Doing so will ignore the individual button bindings and apply the specified binding until either of the button is released.
 Simultaneous bindings also support tap & hold bindings just like other mappings.
 This feature is great to make use of the dpad diagonals, or to add JSM specific features like gyro calibration and gyro control without taking away accessible buttons.

 #### 1.3 Chorded Press
-Chorded press work very differently from Simultaneous Press, in spite of being similar in functionality.
+Chorded press works differently from Simultaneous Press, despite being similar at first blush.
 A chorded press mapping allows you to override a button mapping when the chord button is active.
 This enables a world of different practical combinations, allowing you to have contextual bindings, or even unmap a button.
 Here's an example for Left 4 Dead 2, that would enable you to equip items without lifting the thumb from the left stick.

 ```
 W = R E # Reload / Use